telus/tds-core/docs/src/html/2-Use-Thorium/2-setting-up-projects.md

 ---

-Thorium is a design system that reaches across all TELUS properties.
+TDS is a design system that reaches across all TELUS properties.
 In order to ensure a high level of quality, the change introduced by a pull request&hellip;

 * must pass all automated code style checks ("linting").
 * must be accompanied by automated tests, wherever applicable.
 * should either be backwards-compatible, or target the appropriate [semantically versioned](#versioning) release.

-## Tags &amp; releases
+## Tags and releases

 ---

-Don't worry about tagging your commits, changing version numers, or creating release branches.
-Thorium administrators are responsible for these parts of the process.
-Most of the time, contributing to Thorium means making a change in a working branch and submitting a pull request to master.
+Don't worry about tagging your commits, changing version numbers, or creating release branches.
+TDS administrators are responsible for these parts of the process.
+Most of the time, contributing to TDS means making a change in a working branch and submitting a pull request to master.

 If you'd like to know more about the release process, you can read about it on the [administration page](/2-Use-Thorium/hold-6-administration.html).